-Once in Talkeetna we will prepare for the glacier flight where once there, we will settle into Base Camp at 2194m on the Southeast Fork of the Kahiltna Glacier, and take care of the details of the expedition.
+Once in Talkeetna, the team took the glacier flight to Base Camp at 2194m on the Southeast Fork of the Kahiltna Glacier.
 The elevation in Talkeetna is 358’ above sea level and the elevation of Base Camp is 7200 feet.

-For the next weeks we will slowly be gaining altitude, carrying our own full gear and focusing on acclimatization.
+For the next weeks they slowly be gaining altitude, carrying our own full gear and focusing on acclimatization.

-The timings and the summit day will depend on weather conditions.
+The timings and the summit day depended on the weather conditions.

 Denali Summit, 6.190m

-The final push to the summit will take between 14 and 18 hours, round-trip, and will be the hardest day of the expedition.
+The final push to the summit takes between 18 and 22 hours, round-trip, and is the hardest day of the expedition.